offby1/django-simple-deploy/docs/maintaining/updating_docs.md

 **End-user** documentation should be clear and to the point.

-- People use `simple_deploy` in order to simplify deployment.
+- People use `django-simple-deploy` in order to simplify deployment.
 The documentation that's written for them should support this mindset.
 - The main sections for this audience are the Introduction and Quick Start sections.

 Documentation for **authors and creators** should include more detailed information and explanations, without focusing on the project's internals.

-- These people need to know a little more about how `simple_deploy` can be used, so they can best determine how to write or speak about it, or otherwise integrate it into their work.
+- These people need to know a little more about how `django-simple-deploy` can be used, so they can best determine how to write or speak about it, or otherwise integrate it into their work.
 - The main pages focused on this group are in the General Documentation section.

 Documentation for **developers** should focus on design principles and project internals.

-- These people need to understand some of the internals of `simple_deploy`.
+- These people need to understand some of the internals of `django-simple-deploy`.
 - The Contributing, Design Documentation, and Testing sections are relevant to this group.

 Documentation for **maintainers** should focus on project architecture,  and maintenance tasks.